CompAndSave/hugo-decap-cas/content/posts/updated-best-home-office-printers-for-2021.md

 * **Great Print Speed**.
 Print both colored and monochrome documents by 24 ppm.
 * **Professional Prints**.
 Present professional files with great resolution of 2400x600 dpi.

 Unfortunately, this model is not for people who will need to fax documents.
 This is also not for users who prefers a USB connection with their printer.
-Click [here](https://docs.google.com/document/d/1xIvj92CMVnK4zLQLcJuKGDyicF3oNybjnQFQbnIevN4/edit?usp=sharing)to learn more on how it has the lowest Cost Consideration ($2,643.95) from other color laser printers.
+Click here to learn more on [how it has the lowest Cost Consideration](https://docs.google.com/document/d/1xIvj92CMVnK4zLQLcJuKGDyicF3oNybjnQFQbnIevN4/edit?usp=sharing) ($2,643.95) from other color laser printers.

 ## Bonus Recommendations